 Senior oral problems are common and more care needs to be taken to seniors’ oral health.
 Visiting the dentist may require more frequent appointments so the dentist can offer the appropriate advice so your smile shines for longer.
 Smiling is contagious, no matter the age and simple maintenance can keep your oral health in a stronger position as a senior.
 As a senior, try out these remedies for dry mouth.

 Are you a senior who is seeking support with your oral care?
 Read here to understand the best oral care steps for seniors.
-Alternatively, you can contact us simply by clicking here.
+Alternatively, you can contact our Dentist Pennant Hills at Hills Pennant Hills.
 Or, if you feel it is easier to contact us via telephone on